Elizabeth Warren, Betsy DeVos and Richard Hatch: Top Stories

 Massachusetts Sen. Elizabeth Warren was cut off on the Senate floor last night for quoting Coretta Scott King while voicing her concerns about Sen. Jeff Sessions' nomination for Attorney General.
 The Democratic lawmaker was asked to sit down for violating Senate rules for "impugning the motives" of Sessions.
 She later spoke out in tweets, saying, “I will not be silent.”
 The Senate is expected to vote on Sessions’ confirmation today.

-Betsy DeVos confirmed as Education Secretary
+Betsy DeVos is confirmed as Education Secretary

 Billionaire philanthropist Betsy DeVos was narrowly approved to be the nation’s next Secretary of Education yesterday after Vice President Mike Pence stepped in to break a tie in the Senate.
 In a historic move, Pence voted in favor of DeVos, becoming the first vice president to break a tie on a Cabinet nomination.
 DeVos was sworn in yesterday evening.